 So, get out the pencil or notepad, and write down the habits you want to change in your life.

-2. Commit to a Time to Achieve Your New Good Habits
+2. Commit to a Time to Create and Achieve Success with Your New Good Habits

 It takes time to form a habit.
 Many psychologists agree it takes about 21 days for a new habit to take effect.
 For instance, I’ve seen lots of ads for products like; “21 Days to Quit Smoking.”